-The following links/articles are presented in chronological order from the most recent date, back to the earliest.
-Our material comes not only from Division's membership, but also from throughout the NFB family, and some trusted friends.
+The following links and articles are listed in chronological order from the most recent to the earliest.
+These materials come not only from the NFB Seniors Division's membership but also from the broader NFB family and trusted friends.
+We are proud to share these resources with the community.

-Note: If you are submitting an article, please attach it to your email; the article needs to be ready for publication.
-It does not matter to us if your piece has already been published elsewhere.
+Note: If you are submitting an article, please attach it to your email.
+Articles should be ready for publication, and it does not matter if your piece has already been published elsewhere.

 by Lauren Merryfield